JINXPIL/flclash-converter/README.en.md

 </p>

 <p align="center">
-  🤖 <b>Also, check out my second project:</b><br>
+  🤖 <b>Also check out my second project:</b><br>
   👉 <a href="https://github.com/JINXPIL/json-yaml-ai"><b>JSON-YAML-AI</b></a> 👈
 </p>

 > [!IMPORTANT]
 > **Zero-Trust & Privacy First.** All calculations are performed strictly locally in your browser.
 No data leaves your device.
-The tool was created exclusively for educational purposes for in-depth study of network protocols.
-Provider restrictions resulting in Subscription Update Timeouts can easily be bypassed by manually copying the processed profiles using this tool.
+The tool is created exclusively for educational purposes for in-depth study of network protocols.
+Provider restrictions resulting in Timeouts when updating subscriptions can be easily bypassed by locally copying profiles.

 ---

 ### 🔮 New: INCY Config Tool (Ultimate PWA)

-In addition to the global converter, the project now includes a **dedicated standalone IDE for mobile devices**, designed for on-the-go surgical editing of `incy://` and `happ://` routing profiles.
+In addition to the global converter, the project features a **special standalone Integrated Development Environment (IDE) for mobile devices**, designed for surgical editing of `incy://` and `happ://` routing profiles right "on the go".

-* 📱 **Zero-Dependency & PWA:** Consists of 1 HTML file.
-No external libraries.
-Works 100% offline (can be added to your home screen as a native application).
+* 📱 **Zero-Dependency & PWA:** Consists of 1 file.
+Uses no external libraries.
+Works 100% locally even without the internet (can be installed on the phone's home screen as a native app).
-* 🪄 **INCY-MINI Compression:** A unique system algorithm that compresses links (by 5x+) to bypass Telegram/WhatsApp message length limits (with auto-decompression).
+* 🪄 **INCY-MINI Wrapper:** Unique systemic link compression algorithm (5+ times smaller) to bypass Telegram/WhatsApp message length limits (with subsequent auto-decompression).
-* 🚀 **Direct Deep-Link:** The ability to launch the modified profile directly from the browser into your proxy client with one tap.
+* 🚀 **Direct Deep-Link:** Ability to launch the modified profile directly from the browser into the client with a single tap.
-* 🧠 **Mobile Smart Editor:** VS Code-like auto-indentation, JSON syntax error locator with auto-scroll, Undo interceptor, format manager, and a complete profile change history.
+* 🧠 **Mobile Smart Editor:** Auto-indentation (like in VS Code), JSON syntax error locator with auto-scroll, Undo interceptor, format manager, and full profile change history.

 👉 **[Launch INCY Config Tool](https://jinxpil.github.io/flclash-converter/INCY_Tool.html)**